Website Management Policy

-4.1 It is highly desirable that a Councillor volunteers to be the Webmaster and that this Councillor enjoys the confidence of the Council, either explicitly with a motion or implicitly from the nature of the proceedings.
+4.1 It is highly desirable that an independent Webmaster who enjoys the confidence of the Council, either explicitly with a motion or implicitly from the nature of the proceedings be appointed.
 If there is more than one Webmaster, it may be advisable to apportion a specific area of the site to each Webmaster.

 4.2 The function of the Webmaster, is to manage the Website, adding or deleting material, and editing pages as required.
 As long as they enjoy the confidence of the Council, the Webmaster shall be empowered to update the Website as he sees fit without prior reference to Council and subject to Section 7 below.

 4.3 Other than for totally routine matters, like uploading minutes, the Webmaster should keep the Parish Clerk informed of activities he may have conducted on the Website.
 This is in case Councillors make enquiries at Council meetings about changes on the Website when it would be helpful to have more than one person who can explain what the Webmaster has been doing.
 The Webmaster shall be under direct supervision by the Parish Clerk.

 4.4 The Webmaster may ask for professional help as necessary, subject to reasonable cost limits and prior agreement with the Council.
 Such expenditure should normally be planned and budgeted for the year ahead.

 4.5 The Webmaster is accountable to the Council as a whole.
 Further, as the Webmaster is a paid service provider, accountability will be on a ‘best efforts and goodwill’ basis.
 If the Webmaster is unable or unwilling to implement a decision or wish of the Council, the Council may engage further help to execute its wishes as necessary, without otherwise prejudicing the role of the Webmaster or that of the Parish Clerk.